Skip to content

 Electron of Neon being excited by an incoming high energy photon: step 1, 2 and 3

 This poses a paradox.
-Time grinds to a halt for objects that approach the speed of light, yet this does not stop photons from changing in all sorts of ways even though they travel at the speed of light.
+Time grinds to a halt for objects that approach the speed of light, yet this doesn’t stop photons from changing in all sorts of ways even though they travel at the speed of light.

 But photons are not inertial.
-In contrast to inertial matter which require the help of the aether to change energy, photons require no help.
+In contrast to inertial matter, which require the help of the aether to change their energy, photons require no help.
 Each photon is a self contained package of particle and pilot wave.
 Photons carry their own energy transferring mechanism with them.

 Photon traversing a transparent medium

 Photons, wrapped in their pilot waves, change through direct contact.
-This is unaffected by the fact that they move at the speed of light.
+This is unrelated to the fact that they move at the speed of light.

 Leave a Reply